Watch: Shocking moment man points gun at Argentina's vice president

 Allies of the vice president quickly pointed the finger at the opposition for what they say is hateful speech that promotes violence.
 In recent days, several key officials have said opposition leaders were looking for a fatality.

-"This is a historic event in Argentina that must be a before-and-after," Buenos Aires Gov. Axel Kicillof said.
+"This is a historic event in Argentina that must be a before-and-after," Buenos Aires Governor Axel Kicillof said.

 Regional leaders also condemned the attack.